 - By ferry: Take the ferry from Split to Brac (Bol).
 From there you can walk or take a small tourist bus which takes you directly to the beach and departs from the port.

 Another pearl of the island of Korcula, the Istruga beach is 600 m long and near the place of Smokvica and the tourist village Brno, 500 m away from the beach itself.
 In the cove, you can find a small restaurant and a sports and recreation centre, all surrounded by Mediterranean vegetation.
 However, the best part of the cove is up to 6 m thick ‘peloids’, a dark sea mud with a huge therapeutic value.

 - By ferry: Take the ferry to Korcula from Split or Dubrovnik, and from there take the local bus to Smokvica (4km away) from where you need to have a short ride to Brna.

 5) Banje, Dubrovnik

-One of the best known beaches in South Dalmatia is located in ancient Dubrovnik, near the centre of the city.
+One of the best-known beaches in South Dalmatia is located in ancient Dubrovnik, near the centre of the city.
 To reach the beach you need to use a flight of stairs to descend, so it’s not accessible to the handicapped people.
-The beach has a magnificent view of Dubrovnik’s old part and the unsettled island of Lokrum.
+The beach has a magnificent view of Dubrovnik’s old port and the unsettled island of Lokrum.
 It also has a restaurant where you can try some of the best culinary recipes and hide from the hot sun.
-It is also possible to enjoy water sports, such as jet ski, paragliding, water tube, banana and other similar activities, as well as go clubbing when the night comes.
+It is also possible to enjoy water sports, such as jet skiing, paragliding, water tube, banana and other similar activities, as well as go clubbing when the night comes.